cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 ## CBOR Tags

-IANA is requested to assign in the CBOR tags registry
+IANA is requested to assign in the 1+1 byte space (24..255) of the CBOR tags registry
 {{!IANA.cbor-tags}} the CBOR tags in {{tab-tag-values-new}}, with the present document as the specification reference.